Parliamentary.ai

 Overview

-This Bill aims to improve flood prevention and insurance in the UK.
-It sets minimum standards for flood protection in new buildings, improves data sharing on flood risk, creates certification schemes for flood prevention work, and extends flood insurance reinsurance to more homes and businesses.
+This bill aims to improve flood prevention and insurance in the UK.
+It sets minimum standards for flood protection in new buildings, improves data availability on flood risk, creates certification schemes for flood prevention work, and extends flood insurance coverage.

 Description

-• Minimum Flood Protection Standards: New building regulations will set minimum standards for flood resilience, mitigation, and waste management in all new properties (public and private) in England.
+• Minimum Flood Protection Standards: New building regulations will mandate minimum standards for flood resilience, mitigation, and waste management in all new public and private properties in England.

-• Data Availability: The government and local authorities must make flood risk data publicly available to help insurers and homeowners assess risk.
+• Data Availability: The government and local authorities must make flood risk data publicly available to aid insurers and homeowners in risk assessment.

-• Certification and Accreditation Schemes: A certification scheme will be established for flood prevention improvements to homes and businesses, along with an accreditation scheme for installers.
+• Certification and Accreditation Schemes: A national certification scheme for flood prevention improvements and an accreditation scheme for installers will be established, ensuring quality and standards.

-• Insurance Premiums: Insurers must consider certified flood prevention improvements and any existing flood mitigation measures (required by planning permission) when setting premiums.
+• Insurance Premium Adjustments: Insurers must consider certified flood protection measures and those mandated by planning permission when setting premiums for residential and commercial properties.

-• Flood Reinsurance Scheme Extension: The Flood Reinsurance scheme will be expanded to include small and medium-sized enterprises (SMEs) and homes built after 2009 that meet specific flood resilience standards.
+• Flood Reinsurance Scheme Expansion: The Flood Reinsurance scheme will be expanded to include small and medium-sized enterprises (SMEs) and homes built after 2009 that meet specific flood resilience standards.

 Government Spending